 As a Computer Science and Psychology major at Southern Methodist University, Vladimir has created a prototype to put eyes in the back of your head.
 This backpack device, named Metis after the Greek goddess of wisdom uses the motion sensors on the Kinect to track movement.

-Pedestrian, motorcyclists and even for the elderly to alert them to oncoming objects and help them avoid collisions.
-Although, he admits it’s a bit large now, Jovanovic is working on making it smaller and more discrete.
-What will probably be an exclusive sneak peak, the kids were able to test out Metis on the ninth floor of the Wyly Theater.
+Pedestrians, motorcyclists and even for the elderly to alert them to oncoming objects and help them avoid collisions.
+Although he admits it’s a bit large now, Jovanovic is working on making it smaller and more discrete.
+What will probably be an exclusive sneak peek, the kids were able to test out Metis on the ninth floor of the Wyly Theater.
 If I have to say so myself, it’s pretty darn cool.

-Sam Blumberg is the youngest speaker at TEDxSMU this year but his message is one that at any age is important to pay attention.
+Sam Blumberg is the youngest speaker at TEDxSMU this year but his message is one that at any age is important to pay attention to.
 After last year’s tsunami in Japan, Sam knew he had to do his part to help.
-He gained the support of his third grade class to create bracelets that they sold.
+He gained the support of his third-grade class to create bracelets that they sold.
 His class raised and donated more than $1,000 to support the recovery cause.
 Sam sat down and thought about how he turned his idea into an active movement.
 Sam’s talk is about taking the right steps when formulating an idea.

-Here are his guidelines to creating an working idea.
+Here are his guidelines for creating a working idea.

 - Think it through.